vintagedave/Fontimize/README.md

 Fontimize is a Python library, and can be included in your Python software or used stand-alone on the command line.
 I myself use it as part of a custom static site generator to build my site: it runs as the final step, optimizing fonts based on the generated on-disk HTML files, and I use the return values (what fonts it created, and what CSS files it analysed) to rewrite the CSS to point at the new fonts.

 (Rewriting CSS is not currently a feature provided by Fontimizer; please [create an issue](https://github.com/vintagedave/Fontimize/issues) or pull request if you'd like it to be.
 At the current time, the library will generate new files (new fonts) and return a map (dict or text output) of the old to new fonts, ie what to replace, but will not rewrite existing files.
-This is for safety be design: if you want to modify input or what's already on disk, you need to do it explicitly.)
+This is for safety by design: if you want to modify input or what's already on disk, you need to do it explicitly.)

 ## Library